Populus raises $3.1 million to help cities make sense of shared scooters and bikes

 “Over the past decade we have seen an explosion of shared mobility services,” Precursor Ventures Managing Partner Charles Hudson said in a press release.
 “In order to fulfill their promises of delivering safer, equitable, and efficient streets, shared mobility operators will require platform partners like Populus to facilitate their continued growth.
 The Populus team’s deep technical and industry expertise are unparalleled.
 They’ve dedicated their careers to solving the worlds biggest urban problems, and they are building a game-changing platform that will transform the future of cities.”

 Populus first launched its core product in September 2018.
 Clewlow says it was her work with co-founder Fletcher Foti back in 2012 that inspired this company.
-At the time, the two were working on software to help the Bay Area regional transportation agency forecast the next 30 years of travel.
+At the time, the two were working on software to help the Bay Area Regional Transportation agency forecast the next 30 years of travel.
 During that work, they witnessed cities struggle to understand what were new modes of transportation at the time offered by the likes of Uber and Lyft.

 “We believed that with the rise of dockless mobility, cities would begin to start exerting their authority over managing city streets, and that data platforms would be essential to help private fleets and cities coordinate with one another to make progress on safety, efficiency, and equity goals,” Clewlow said.